stoand/kiwi-webpack-plugin/design/examples-order_donuts.md

 [[.tst-menu_total_cost]]

-The user should see the total cost increase after adding a donut.
+The user should see the total cost change according to their order list.

 [[.tst-menu_no_empty_order]]